qutip/qutip/doc/guide/guide-states.rst

 Introduction
 ============

 In the previous guide section :ref:`guide-basics`, we saw how to create operators and states, using the functions built into QuTiP.
 In this portion of the guide, we will look at performing basic operations with states and operators.
-For more detailed demonstrations on how to use and manipulate these objects, see the *[Examples Examples]* section of the WIKI.
+For more detailed demonstrations on how to use and manipulate these objects, see the :ref:`examples` chapter.

 State vectors
 ============